-A wide range of health and social care organisations in Berkshire are part of Share Your Care.
+A wide range of health and social care organisations in Berkshire and parts of Surrey, Hampshire, Buckinghamshire and Oxfordshire are partners of Share Your Care.
 Find out which organisations are involved.

-We can improve the quality of care for everyone in Berkshire thanks to shared records access.
+We can improve the quality of care for everyone in who resides in the areas that are covered by the Share Your Care thanks to shared records access.
 Find out more about what Share Your Care means for you.

 You may have heard of other, similar projects in other areas.
-However, Share Your Care, and the Connected Care computer system that supports it, is unique to Berkshire.
+However, Share Your Care, and the Connected Care computer system that supports it, is unique to our local area.

 Each organisation will keep its own record about you.
 For example, everyone who is registered at a GP practice will have a record kept at that practice.

-If you attend Royal Berkshire Hospital, they will create their own record about you, and the same for social care services.
-Many of these records are now held electronically, which means that we can now start to bring all the information together in one place for a fuller picture.
+If you attend a local hospital, they will create their own record about you, and the same for social care services.
+Many of these records are now held electronically, which means that we can now start to bring all the information together in one place for a fuller picture to support your care needs.

-Only patients who are registered with a GP practice in Berkshire will have their GP information included in Share Your Care.
+Currently patients who are registered with a GP practice in Berkshire and Surrey Heath CCG areas that have their GP information included in Share Your Care.
+As the project expands and more partners come on line, this will grow and expand.

 For health and social care organisations to be able to keep records about you, by law they must comply with the Data Protection Act.
 All staff members within these organisations receive training on their responsibilities under the Act.

 Your record is kept on a secure database and is never shared with anyone who is not directly involved in your care.
-Every time anyone accesses your record, a log is kept of who they are and what they did.
+Every time anyone accesses your record, a log is kept of who they are and what they looked at.

 Use of your information is governed by existing rules and regulations to protect patient confidentiality.
 The NHS takes data management and security of confidential information very seriously.